SIMEXP/fmriprep-denoise-benchmark/paper.md

 Please see the original repository for a history of initial development and [contributors](https://github.com/SIMEXP/load_confounds#contributors-), and this [issue](https://github.com/nilearn/nilearn/issues/2777 ) for a history of the integration in Nilearn and all the linked Pull Requests.

-The project is funded by IVADO PRF3, CCNA and J Courtois, the neuromind collaboration.
+The project is funded by IVADO PRF3, CCNA and Courtois Foundation, the neuromind collaboration.
 HTW and NC funded by Institut de valorisation des données (IVADO) postdoctoral research funding.
 SLM was funded by the National Institute on Deafness and Other Communication Disorders (NIDCD; Grant 5T32DC000038).
 CJM funded by NIMH 5R24MH117179.